Table Of Contents

 Step 3 Install the shortcut:

 a.
-Navigate to C:\NMT\install and then to the subdirectory of the operating system of your PC.
+In Windows Explorer, navigate to C:\NMT\install and then to the subdirectory that corresponds to the operating system of your PC.

 b.
 Drag and drop the Cisco WAN Modeling Tools shortcut to your desktop.

-If you need to create a shortcut from scratch:
+If you need to create a shortcut from scratch, do the following:

 d.
 Click Change Icon, and then click Browse.